 The process of applying a cryptographic function to data that results in ciphertext.
-The platform encryption process uses symmetric key encryption and a 256-bit Advanced Encryption Standard (AES) algorithm using CBC mode, and a randomized, 128-bit initialization vector (IV) to encrypt field-level data and files stored on the Salesforce Platform.
+The Shield Platform Encryption process uses symmetric key encryption, a 256-bit Advanced Encryption Standard (AES) algorithm using CBC mode, and a randomized 128-bit initialization vector to encrypt data stored on the Salesforce Platform.
 Both data encryption and decryption occur on the application servers.